oblaser/rpihal/readme.md

 ## Emulator

-The emulator can be used to run your project on your working machine (Windows or Linux).
-To build the emulator project include all the same files as in the main project, plus the [emu.cpp](src/emu/emu.cpp) file (don't include any other rpihal source file to the build, nor link to the rpihal), and define `RPIHAL_EMU` in the compiler (not anyehere in source nor header files).
+The emulator can be used to run your project on your working machine.
+To build the emulator project include all the same files as in the main project, plus the [emu.cpp](src/emu/emu.cpp) file (don't include any other rpihal source file to the build, nor link to the rpihal), and define `RPIHAL_EMU` on the compiler level (not anyehere in source nor header files).
+See the [staircase example](examples/staircase/emu/cmake/CMakeLists.txt#L19) as a reference.
+To create a new emu project in Visual Studio use the _New > Project From Existing Code..._ funtion and create an empty console application.
+Then add all the needed source files and add the include directories.

+The left and right mouse button can be used to click (push a button) or toggle an input pin.

 The emulator uses the OneLoneCoder [Pixel Game Engine](https://github.com/OneLoneCoder/olcPixelGameEngine) for the graphics.